 About the lab

-Anna Wredenberg recently received an ERC start-up grant.
-She is a Ragnar Söderberg fellow in Medicine and an MD at the Centre for inherited metabolic diseases at the Karolinska University Hospital.
+Anna Wredenberg is an MD at the Centre for inherited metabolic diseases at the Karolinska University Hospital.
 The centre is a specialised clinic for the diagnosis of inherited metabolic diseases and performs a range of molecular, bioenergetic and metabolic investigations on patients from all over Sweden.
 Modern diagnostic tools have dramatically increased our understanding of these diseases, and provide a unique opportunity to identify the molecular mechanisms of metabolic derangements.
 We work in close collaboration with the clinic to diagnose, validate and understand metabolic diseases.

 Research